asreview/asreview/docs/source/lab/models.rst

 .. note::

-  ELAS Heavy models require the :ref:`asreview-nemo` package to be installed.
+  ELAS Heavy models require the :ref:`asreview-dory` package to be installed.
   You can install it using the following command:

   .. code:: bash

-    pip install asreview-nemo
+    pip install asreview-dory

-For more information about the `mxbai-embed-large-v1` feature extractor and its capabilities, refer to the official documentation provided in the ASReview NEMO package.
+For more information about the `mxbai-embed-large-v1` feature extractor and its capabilities, refer to the official documentation provided in the ASReview Dory package.

 Custom ELAS Models